pushfoo/Fontknife/CONTRIBUTING.md

 ## Running Tests

+### Testing with Your Local Python Version

-Tests are run with pytest as follows:
+Run the tests with pytest as follows:

 ```commandline
 pytest tests